gmlewis/bible-codes/TheLittleBook.md

 manifest in the flesh, justified in the Spirit, seen of Angels, preached unto the Gentiles, believed on in the world, received up into glory.
 My children, I am the Word made flesh, and I and my Father are one.
 In the same manner, become one with us by your obedience to me, for very soon you will be like me and be received up into glory, for I am the firstfruits from among the dead, and I will present you a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.
 Time is almost out, so do not hesitate.
 Work with me in these final minutes, and do not hesitate to open your mouths.
 I will bring them to you, so do my works and cease from your own.
 I will do many mighty works by your hands, only doubt not!
-I am the promised seed of the woman.
+I am the promised seed of the woman.
-I am the promised seed sent by God.
+I am the promised seed sent by God.
-I am still calling my children to stand for me and to minister for me.
+I am still calling my children to stand for me and to minister for me.
 I am sending you, my children, to gather the sheep that remain.
-I am saving the true Israel, for she is cast out among the nations, and you all are the true Israel of God!
+I am saving the true Israel, for she is cast out among the nations, and you all are the true Israel of God!
-I am sent to all nations that I may save some.
+I am sent to all nations that I may save some.
-I am the Word made flesh and me and my Father are one.
+I am the Word made flesh and me and my Father are one.
-I am the firstfruits from among the dead.
+I am the firstfruits from among the dead.

 127